 Now, there are approximately 41 Black-owned financial institutions (half of which are credit unions) in the United States, totaling approximately $6.76 billion in assets.
 Still, while these institutions continue to strive to support their surrounding communities, the broader financial system is failing BIPOC individuals and small businesses.
 In a study from Color of Change last year, for example, of the Black and Latinx small business owners surveyed, 41% reported being denied PPP Loan assistance through the first round of the CARES Act.

-As we explored this summer, in light of the changes that must be made to address systemic racism, supporting entrepreneurship in fintech is one piece of the puzzle in closing the racial wealth gap.
 During Black History Month, we want to highlight some Black fintech entrepreneurs in the MassChallenge community leading the way.